WHAT ARE CONSOLIDATIONS AND SUBDIVISIONS?

 HOW MUCH IS THE FEE?

 The fee is $300.
-The acceptable forms of payment are by check or money order made payable to “Treasurer, City of Pittsburgh” or credit card.
-There is a $0.25 flat fee plus 2% service charge for all payments made by credit card.
+The acceptable forms of payment are credit card, e-check, or check or money order made payable to “Treasurer, City of Pittsburgh.”
+Please note fees apply if paid by credit card or e-check.
+Fees are non-refundable.

 SHOULD THE APPLICANT ATTEND THE HEARING?